Thomas Craig (mathematician)

-Thomas married Louise Alford, daughter of General Benjamin Alvord, on May 4, 1880.
+Craig married Louise Alford, daughter of General Benjamin Alvord, on May 4, 1880.
 The couple raised two daughters, Alisa and Ethel.

 After 1881 Craig was totally committed to Johns Hopkins, particularly anticipating Arthur Cayley's lectures on theta functions when he came over for the Spring semester of 1882.
 Besides the calculus courses, Craig taught differential equations, elliptic functions, elasticity, partial differential equations, calculus of variations, definite integrals, mechanics, dynamics, hydrodynamics, sound, spherical harmonics, and Bessel functions.

 When the American Journal of Mathematics was launched in 1877 Craig was tasked with recording expenses, as these were underwritten by Johns Hopkins University.
 His report at the end of 1882 gave the total just under ten thousand dollars.